stventek/task-manager-backend/README.md

 ## Technical Features

+- **Swagger Documentation** Access comprehensive API documentation through Swagger.
 - **Filtering:** filter tasks and sections based on the desired criteria.
 - **Paginated response:** Manage the response efficiently with paginated responses.
 - **Sorting:** Sort tasks and sections based on the desired criteria.
 - **Permissions and Groups** fine-grained control over user access with permissions and user groups.
 - **JWT and sessions:** Ensure secure authentication using JSON Web Tokens (JWT) or sessions.

-- **Swagger Documentation** Access comprehensive API documentation through Swagger.
+## Swagger documentation

+- Read the documentation with redoc at: http://localhost:8000/api/schema/redoc/
+- Readt the documentation with swagger ui at: http://localhost:8000/api/schema/swagger-ui/

 ## Installation and Setup